• Home

 Rear-tine:

-Rear-tine tillers are the hardier of the tilling options.
+Rear-tine tillers are the harder of the tilling options.
 They’re aggressive enough to cut through unworked ground.
 These machines’ tines are located on the back of the machine and offer a few options for tine rotation.
-Some rear-tine tillers are forward rotating, some counter-rotating and some offer both.
+Some rear-tine tillers are forward-rotating, some counter-rotating, and some offer both.
 They create a smoother tilling experience as they’re less likely to skip or bounce when working with rocky or harsh conditions.

 Mid-tine and front-tine: